 Find a suitable space in your garden or yard, the more exposed to the wind the better.

 Your woodpile needs to be raised off the ground, a couple of builders pallets are ideal for the base, then stack the wood so it is end on to the wind, allowing the air to flow through it.

 A woodpile of foraged wood

-Cover the stack to keep the rain off, another pallet or 2 resting on top will keep most of the rain off.
-It's the inside of the wood you need to dry, excess rain will run off the outside, do not use tarpaulin as it prevents the wood drying out properly.
+Cover the woodpile to keep the rain off, another pallet or 2 resting on top will keep most of the rain off.
+It's the inside of the wood you need to dry, excess rain will run off the outside.
+Do not cover the woodpile with tarpaulin as it prevents the wood from drying out properly.

 Tip: Split as much of the wood lengthways as you can, this exposes more of the water retaining tubes to the air and will help your wood to dry out more quickly.

 This is how you eventually cut your fuel costs to zero

 At the end of year one start a second woodpile, at the end of year two woodpile no. 1 is ready for use.

 Cut the wood from woodpile 1 into the right size bits for burning in your stove and put them onto your log pile, you should have enough to see you through year three.